 Here at the HomeOwners Alliance, our phone lines and inbox have been inundated recently with queries from people wondering what Brexit means for their plans to move house.
 Should they put their home on the market before Brexit or wait?

-We’ve also had enquiries from people struggling to sell, or to find a suitable home because of fewer properties for sale.
-Plus we’ve had questions from house buyers wondering if they should renegotiate their offer price in light of a possible no deal Brexit.
+We’ve also had enquiries from people struggling to sell or struggling to find a suitable home because of fewer properties for sale.
+And then there’s the questions from house buyers wondering if they should renegotiate their offer price in light of a possible no deal Brexit.

 Although house prices have been climbing fairly constantly since 2012, after the June 2016 referendum the pace of growth has been sluggish.
 Figures from the Office for National Statistics show the house price growth rate was only 0.9% to the year ending in June 2019, compared to the 8.17% in the year ending June 2016.